anfedorov/decorations/README.md

 # Python Decorations

-Decorations are great!
+Decorators are great!
 They help you not repeat yourself, abstract functionality, and write simple code.
-This module makes it easy to write clean, readable, decorations.
+This module gives you decorators which makes it easy to write clean, readable, decorators, by abstracting away the cruft, and leaving only the important part of the decorators: the decoration.

 ## Philosophy
 Decorations themselves have a lot of "cruft" that can be abstracted away.
 Several attempts have been made at fixing this, the most evolved of which I've found to be [the decorator module](http://pypi.python.org/pypi/decorator/).
 This project is an evolution on the same abstractions.